yigitm/todo-list/README.md

 ### Usage

-By clicking the live demo link you can access to projects's landing page.
+By clicking the live demo link to access projects's landing page.

-You can add/remove and complete tasks.
-You cna mark the tasks as completed.
+You add/remove and complete tasks.
+You can mark the tasks as completed.

 ## Authors